-First off, it is important to mention that a bachelor's degree in education or in the subject you plan to teach is required of all public high school teachers.
-Employment opportunities are dependent upon your area of expertise, but also on the region where you reside.
-The highest demand for teachers in general is found in poor, rural areas and in the inner cities.
-Schools in these areas typically have a high turn-over rate creating numerous employment opportunities for other teachers.
+Having a bachelor's degree in education or in the subject you plan to teach is required of all public high school teachers.
+Employment opportunities may be dependent upon your area of expertise, but also on the region where you reside.
+In general, the highest demand for teachers is often found in poor, rural areas and in the inner cities.
+Schools in these areas typically have a high turn-over rate creating -- something that can generate new opportunities for other teachers.
 Those teachers willing to relocate should have the best chance of employment.
 According to the Bureau of Labor Statistics, enrollment of students in the Midwest is expected to remain steady, while enrollment in the Northeast is expected to decrease.
 Because of this, these two areas will most likely have a declining number of teaching vacancies.
 Student enrollment in states located in the South and West is expected to increase, giving these two regions the most opportunities for teachers.

-There seems to be a large supply of qualified teachers who teach general elementary education, social studies, and physical education.
-These areas of teaching are very competitive right now, forcing some teachers with bachelor's or master's degrees to accept jobs as teacher's assistants or substitutes.
-Take a look at the subjects below--these areas currently have the highest demand in high schools across the country.
+There is usually a large supply of qualified teachers who teach general elementary education, social studies, and physical education, a factor which can make these jobs very competitive.
+However, take a look at the subjects below--these areas currently have the highest demand in high schools across the country.

 Mathematics: If you like math, and are good at it, you may want to consider choosing this area as your focus.
 Schools are often seeking qualified math teachers in all areas like algebra, geometry and calculus.